jsp-lqk/metapipe-memcached/README.md

 # metapipe-memcached

 A small and performant memcached client for golang.
-It uses the memcached [meta protocol](https://github.com/memcached/memcached/blob/1.6.29/doc/protocol.txt#L79) and [protocol pipelining](https://en.wikipedia.org/wiki/Protocol_pipelining) to handle heavy traffic.
+It uses [protocol pipelining](https://en.wikipedia.org/wiki/Protocol_pipelining) to handle heavy traffic efficiently.

+At the moment, it only supports the latest meta protocol, but adding classic text protocol should be possible.

 TODO
 ----